Red Bank Fence Builders — Monmouth County

 We have installed fences across every section of Red Bank for over 16 years.
 Whether you need a decorative cedar picket fence that satisfies the historic commission or a solid vinyl privacy barrier for your backyard, we handle material selection and installation — and advise on permit requirements — from start to finish.
 Call (732) 400-5426 for a free on-site estimate.

-How Do Tight Property Lines and Navesink Riverfront Conditions Affect Your Fence?
+Tight Property Lines and Navesink Riverfront Conditions Affect Every Red Bank Fence

 Red Bank's Historic Preservation Commission can require approval for fences in designated districts.
 If your property falls within a historic zone, the commission reviews exterior changes for architectural compatibility.
 This means material type, fence style, height, and color may need to match the character of the surrounding streetscape.
 We know which Red Bank neighborhoods trigger commission review and prepare applications that align with their expectations, avoiding delays and rejections.